kibook/s1kd-tools/tools/s1kd-refs/README.md

 --dm, --epr, --icn, --hotspot, --csn, --dml, --pm, --smc, --fragment, --repository, --source.

+-b, --ipd-sns &lt;SNS&gt;
+Specify the SNS for non-chapterized IPD data modules, in the form of SYSTEM-SUBSYSTEM-ASSY (for example, "ZD-00-35").
+This code is used to resolve non-chapterized CSN references.

+If "-" is given for &lt;SNS&gt;, then the SNS will be derived from current data module.

 -c, --content
 List references in the `content` section of a CSDB object only.